Project-OSmOSE/OSEkit/docs/source/coreapi_usage.rst

 .. _instrument_calibration:

-The :class:`OSmOSE.core_api.instrument.Instrument` class can be used to provide calibration info to your audio data.
+The :class:`osekit.core_api.instrument.Instrument` class can be used to provide calibration info to your audio data.
 This can be used to convert raw WAV data to the recorded acoustic pressure.

 An ``Instrument`` instance can be attached to an ``AudioData``.
-Then, the :meth:`OSmOSE.core_api.audio_data.AudioData.get_value_calibrated` method allows for retrieving the data in the shape of the recorded acoustic pressure.
+Then, the :meth:`osekit.core_api.audio_data.AudioData.get_value_calibrated` method allows for retrieving the data in the shape of the recorded acoustic pressure.

 .. code-block:: python

-    from OSmOSE.core_api.instrument import Instrument
+    from osekit.core_api.instrument import Instrument
-    from OSmOSE.core_api.audio_data import AudioData
+    from osekit.core_api.audio_data import AudioData
     import numpy as np

     instrument = Instrument(end_to_end_db = 150) # The raw 1.
 WAV value equals 150 dB SPL re 1 uPa